“If any man would come after me, let him deny himself and take up his cross daily and follow me.” ~ Luke 9:23

 I chose to begin with this topic because it’s something I’ll be coming back to repeatedly throughout this series.
 It is the prerequisite to being able to embrace your cross.
 And embracing your cross is the prerequisite to suffering peacefully, even joyfully.
 Is it possible to suffer depression joyfully?
 That’s a question that’s plagued me ever since I was diagnosed with bipolar disorder a little over five years ago.
 If you’d asked me that question three years ago I would have scoffed and said “of course not!”
 Had you asked me last year, I’d have responded with an uneasy “I don’t know.”
 Today my answer would be “yes, I think.”
 The I think comes from the simple fact that I haven’t been tested by severe depression since I’ve begun developing this new mindset.
 Could I suffer through that joyfully?
 I really don’t know.
 But is it possible to suffer mild-to-moderate depression joyfully?
 Speaking from recent experience, yes.

 Logically speaking, depression and joy should be mutually exclusive.
 Certainly, I believed they were for most of the past five years.
 But one of the most important marks of a Christian is their joy.
-Heck, one of the most important marks of a saint is their joy.
+One of the most important marks of a saint is their joy.
 Real, pure, joy.
 If we are living our faith as Christians in a deep way, our lives should be saturated with supernatural joy.
 Where does that leave those of us afflicted with emotional disorders?
 Are we just plain out of luck?
 That’s bothered me for years.
 Is it possible to experience joy in the midst of mental illness?
 It’s one of the main things this series will explore.
 Because the answer, I think, is yes.
 And it starts with “thy will be done.”

 Ponder those words.
 Do some soul searching.
 Do they frighten you?
 Ask yourself why.
 Why should we be afraid of the will of a God whose very nature is love?
 He made us specifically so He could love us.
 He entered the world we corrupted through sin and suffered more than anyone ever has for each individual person alive.
 For you.
 Because He wants you.
 He knows what will make you happy — He made you after all.
 He knows you better than you know yourself.
 And He wants you to be happy.
 His will leads to joy.
 Why should we fear it?
 Your heart cries out “Because His will can lead to suffering!”
 Yes.
 It can.
 And more than that, it does.
 But there is no way to escape suffering in this world.
 Wouldn’t you much rather be able to face what comes with joy?